-Create a custom integrity monitoring rule template to monitor directories, registry values, registry keys, services, processes, installed software, ports, groups, users, files, and the WQL using the Deep Security XML-based Integrity monitoring rules language.
+Create a custom integrity monitoring rule template to monitor directories, registry values, registry keys, services, processes, installed software, ports and files using the Deep Security XML-based Integrity monitoring rules language.

 You can create your rule in your preferred text editor and paste it to the Content field when you are done.

 Integrity monitoring rules issued by Trend Micro cannot be edited in the same way as the custom rules you create.
 Some Trend Micro rules cannot be modified at all, while other rules may offer limited configuration options.
 Both of these rule types will show as "Defined" under the "Type" column, but rules that can be configured will display a gear in the Integrity Monitoring icon ().